onewittygrassblade/univaders/README.md

 ### Playing

 This game is designed to be played in a browser using a keyboard.
-It will not work for mobile devices.
+It will not work on mobile devices.

 Keys:
 * Space/Enter: choose a menu option